mautic/developer-documentation-new/docs/rest_api/text_messages.rst

        'isPublished' => 0
    );

-   // Create new a sms of ID 1 is not found?
+   // Create new a SMS of ID 1 is not found?
    $createIfNotFound = true;

    $sms = $smsApi->edit($id, $data, $createIfNotFound);